 - Marketing defects

-This category includes any occasion when a personal injury victim is traveling from one location to another, either for business or for pleasure.
-The victim might be in his or her own personal vehicle or on board a car, truck, bus, train, plane, or ship owned by someone else.
-The kind of accidents included in this category are:
+This category includes any occasion when a personal injury victim is using a form of transportation, either for business or for pleasure (the Florida statutes for personal injuries due to accidents provide a more detailed understanding of the law).
+The victim might be in a motor vehicle or on board a boat, personal watercraft, truck, bus, train, plane, or ship that they own or one that is owned by someone else.
+The kind of accidents included in this category include:

 Wrongful Death: The Ultimate Personal Injury

 Wrongful death is a special kind of personal injury case.
-While no personal injury is excusable, time, financial support, and medical attention can mitigate the negative outcomes associated with many of the impairments listed in the section above, and life can resume again.
+While no personal injury is excusable, time, financial support, and medical attention can at least mitigate, to a degree, the negative outcomes associated with many of the impairments suffered because of negligence and life can resume again, even if not normally.
 However, for victims of wrongful death, there is no tomorrow.

 Obviously, the victim in these cases cannot bring a case against the guilty party.
-Instead, the surviving members of his or her family are the ones who can sue.
-Specifically, a personal representative of the victim’s estate will bring the lawsuit in order to recover damages to help pay for medical expenses that might have arisen prior to the decedent’s death, as well as for funeral expenses, pain, suffering, and loss of consortium (loss of companionship) by surviving family members.
+Instead, the surviving members of her family are the ones who can sue.
+Specifically, a personal representative of the victim’s estate will bring the lawsuit in order to recover damages to help pay for medical bills and expenses that might have arisen prior to the decedent’s death, as well as for funeral expenses, pain, suffering, and various elements of damage associated with the loss of a loved one.

 What You Can Expect in Compensation

-When someone suffers personal injury, the suffering experienced is referred to as damages.
-While damages can’t be completely undone, a personal injury victim may be entitled to receive compensation for damages in one or more of the following:
+When someone suffers a personal injury, the different aspects of the harm suffered are referred to collectively as "damages."
+While damages usually can’t be undone, a personal injury victim may be entitled to receive compensation for her damages in one or more of the following categories:

 - Cost of counseling - Personal injury can be psychologically traumatic.
 A victim of personal injury shouldn’t be expected to foot the bill for the counseling required to overcome this emotional distress